Document Type : Reasearch Paper

 PXRD analysis

 The XRD diffraction pattern of synthesized CuCr2O4 and Mn0.5Cu0.5Cr2O4 are presented in Fig. 2a and 2b.
 The investigation of XRD data has been done by X’Pert High Score package and Fullprof program [24].
 Identification of crystal structure has been studied by using the X’pert package that confirms the formation of single-phase Mn0.5Cu0.5Cr2O4.
-The results demonstrate that all the diffraction peaks of both CuCr2O4 and Mn0.5Cu0.5Cr2Ocan be quite well indexed in tetragonal structure (space group I 41/a m d) and the best fit with the least difference is carried out.
+The results demonstrate that all the diffraction peaks of both CuCr2O4 and Mn0.5Cu0.5Cr2O4 can be quite well indexed in tetragonal structure (space group I 41/a m d) and the best fit with the least difference is carried out.
 Complete adaptability and perfect performance in Rietveld refinement require the best amount of initial values and type of space group, which are taken from X’Pert package.
 The refined lattice parameters, cell volume, specific surface area, density and porosity are summarized in Table 1.

 The crystallite size of particles can be calculated by Scherrer’s equation: